Appdynamics/cloudstack-connector-extension/README.md

 ##Installation

-1. Clone the aws-connector-extension from GitHub
+1. Clone the cloudstack-connector-extension from GitHub
-2. Run 'ant package' from the cloned aws-connector-extension directory
+2. Run 'ant package' from the cloned cloudstack-connector-extension directory
-3. Download the file aws-connector.zip located in the 'dist' directory into \<controller install dir\>/lib/connectors
+3. Download the file cloudstack-connector.zip located in the 'dist' directory into \<controller install dir\>/lib/connectors
 4. Unzip the downloaded file
 5. Restart the Controller
 6. Go to the controller dashboard on the browser.
 Under Setup->My Preferences->Advanced Features enable "Show Cloud Auto-Scaling features" if it is not enabled.
 7. On the controller dashboard click "Cloud Auto-Scaling" and configure the compute cloud and the image.

 ##Contributing

-Always feel free to fork and contribute any changes directly via [GitHub](https://github.com/Appdynamics/aws-connector-extension).
+Always feel free to fork and contribute any changes directly via [GitHub](https://github.com/Appdynamics/cloudstack-connector-extension).

 ##Community